Polar Park - Worcester Red Sox

 Final Thoughts

 Polar Park has proven to be a very divisive ballpark over its brief history.
 From the relocation of the iconic PawSox to the price tag for the new facility to the unique look and design of the ballpark, Polar Park seems to have created as many critics as fans.
 But a closer look at the ballpark shows an incredible attention to detail and connection to community.
-Like the park’s signature beverages, it may not be to everyone’s taste, but there’s no denying the impact this blue bandbox has had on the Worcester community.
+Like the park’s signature beverages, it may not be to everyone’s taste, but there’s no denying the positive impact this blue bandbox has had on the Worcester community.